mashupgarage/MG-Eng-Playbook/standards/stand-up-guide.md

 As much as possible, make sure to list down everything work related you did for the day.
 These can fall into categories like the following:

+### TICKET
-- TICKET - anything directly related to working on tickets including development, paring, and testing.
-You can use the ticket name to label this or describe the task.
-It also helps to put a url that link to the ticket.
+Anything directly related to working on tickets including development, paring, and testing.
+You can use the ticket name describe the task.
+It also helps to put a url that links directly to the ticket.

+### RELEASE

+### MEETING

+### STUDY

+### OTHER